 Hiking Gear We Recommend for Elopements

 We require every couple to come prepared with high traction hiking boots.
-Even if you’re eloping somewhere where we won’t be hiking far, you could easily slip while crossing logs or standing up on a boulder.
-It’s also one of the comfiest ways to spend the day exploring, but that’s just our biased opinion. (: Hiking boots look great with dresses and suits!
+Even if you’re eloping somewhere where we won’t be hiking far.
+You could easily slip while crossing logs or standing up on a boulder.
+It’s also one of the comfiest ways to spend the day exploring. (: Hiking boots look great with dresses and suits!
 Do not bring tennis shoes, cowboy/work boots, or anything that isn’t meant specifically for hiking — we want you to first and foremost be safe.
 We’d hate for you to roll your ankle on your big day!

 Blundstone Unisex 550 Boots – The best-looking boot that’s comfortable and goes with pretty much any elopement outfit with great traction.